TaskIn-Studio/taskin-studio/docs/blueprint.md

-# **App Name**: Taskin Studio Landing Page
+# **App Name**: TaskIn Studio Landing Page

 ## Core Features:

 - Hero Section: Hero Section with tagline, brief description, and clear CTAs to 'Explore Tools' and 'Join Community'.
-- About Section: About Section explaining the Taskin Studio philosophy and mission to empower makers.
+- About Section: About Section explaining the TaskIn Studio philosophy and mission to empower makers.
 - Tool Highlights: Showcase cards for tools, including Currency Converter and Social Media Post Generator.
 Links will point to converter.taskin.studio and creator.taskin.studio, respectively.
 - Join Community Section: Section to allow users to join a community on Telegram/Discord, or a waitlist signup.
 - Footer: Standard website footer with quick links to tools, social media, legal, and a copyright notice.